Fines and Fees

 Requiring Courts to Consider an Offender's Ability to Pay Before Assessing Fines and Fees at Sentencing

 In fact, offenders often are ordered to pay fines and fees beyond their means.
-If they fail, offenders may become trapped in a never-ending debt cycle.
+If they fail, they may become trapped in a never-ending debt cycle.
 In some states, unpaid fines and fees lead to losing a driver’s license or an occupational license, further hampering the ability of offenders to earn a living and repay their debts.
 In other states, failure to pay leads to incarceration.

 Unfortunately, few courts take it upon themselves to consider an offender’s ability to pay.
 With state and municipal governments increasingly relying on fines and fees to generate revenue, it is crucial that state legislators act to ensure courts are not imposing excessive fines and fees.